JoostVoskuil/manage-azuredevops-licenses/Readme.md

 # Manage Azure DevOps User Licenses

 This little utility manages the Azure DevOps User Licenses.
-Most organisations use Azure Active Directory (AAD) groups to manage the permissions of users within projects.
+Most organizations use Azure Active Directory (AAD) groups to manage the permissions of users within projects.

-When a new AAD user enters the Azure DevOps organisation for the first time, the user is created within the Azure DevOps organisation and the user gets a license assigned.
+When a new AAD user enters the Azure DevOps organization for the first time, the user is created within the Azure DevOps organization and the user gets a license assigned.
 This is the so called 'User Entitlement'.

 However, there are two problems with the link between Azure DevOps and Azure Active Directory:

 - When the user is deleted (or made inactive) in the AAD, the user is still active in Azure DevOps.
 The user cannot login anymore through the web interface but the personal access tokens are still active.
-Next to that, the user still occupies an Azure DevOps license and when this is not set to 'Stakeholder' you need to pay monthly for this;
 - When an user is not using Azure DevOps, the user might occupy a paid license;

 To save money and to lower security risks, this little utility is created.
 It creates four so called 'Group Entitlements' and make users member of those Group Entitlements.